-Appeals Process: The College reserves the right to administratively withdraw a student who reaches the cut-out point due to excessive absences.
+Appeals Process: The college reserves the right to administratively withdraw a student who reaches the cut-out point due to excessive absences.
 When a student has been removed from class for excessive absences, that student will have the right to appeal his/her removal from the class to the appropriate Appeals Officer.
-No absence is considered free; therefore, students will be responsible for providing a justifiable reason for each absence to the Appeals Officer.
+No absence is considered free; therefore, students will be responsible for providing a justifiable reason for each absence to the Appeals Officer. eLearning students may complete the Request for Reinstatement on the eLearning website.
 Documentation should be provided to the Appeals Officer in written form where possible (doctor's excuse, obituary, legal documents, etc.).
 When considering appeals, the Appeals Officer will consider the following:

 - Total number of absences

 - Documentation for absences

 - Whether the student has requested counseling or other assistance in finding a solution to class attendance problems

-- Recommendations by instructors
+- · Recommendations by instructors